 - 1. Dispose off all dead carcasses either by burying or burning.
-Don't throw in the rivers or streams as you will be spreading the disease, if any. - 2.
+Don't throw in the rivers or streams as you will be spreading the disease, if any - 2.
 Report all deaths/sickness in livestock (cattle, horses, goats, sheep, chickens, Ducks, dogs, cats etc.) to your nearest Animal Health Clinics promptly.

-Caring for Animals in Natural Disasters
+Caring for Animals in Natural Care for Companion Animals during Disasters